nvikramraj/Mario/README.md

 # Mario

-Mario.ipynb has the code to train the model
+Mario.ipynb has the code to train the model<br>
 Ai Test.ipynb is used to test the model

 ## Packages Needed